-- appropriate shoreline uses.
-Where possible, avoid creating barriers between adjacent uplands and the shoreline. - Provide safe, reasonable, and adequate circulation systems to shorelines where routes will have the least possible adverse effect on shoreline function and existing ecological systems, while contributing to the visual enhancement of the shoreline. - 3.
+- 2. Provide safe, reasonable, and adequate circulation systems to shorelines where routes will have the least possible adverse effect on shoreline function and existing ecological systems, while contributing to the visual enhancement of the shoreline. - 3.
 Protect, manage, and enhance those characteristics of shoreline transportation corridors that are unique or have historic significance or aesthetic quality for the benefit and enjoyment of the public. - 4.
-Encourage alternate modes of travel and provide multiple-use transportation corridors where compatible if shoreline transportation development is necessary. - When new utility and transportation facilities are developed in the shoreline jurisdiction, protect, enhance, and encourage development of physical and visual shoreline public access. - 6.
+Encourage alternate modes of travel and provide multiple-use transportation corridors where compatible if shoreline transportation development is necessary. - 5.
+When new utility and transportation facilities are developed in the shoreline jurisdiction, protect, enhance, and encourage development of physical and visual shoreline public access. - 6.
 Where feasible, relocate existing utility and transportation facilities, such as transmission lines, rail lines, or freeways that limit public shoreline access or other shoreline uses and convert such rights-of-way to new public access routes. - 7.
-Utilities and transportation facilities should be installed, and facilities designed and located in a coordinated manner that protects the shorelands and water from contamination and degradation. - Discourage the siting of public facilities in the shoreline jurisdiction, which restrict public access and enjoyment of the shoreline unless no practical alternatives exist.
+Utilities and transportation facilities should be installed, and facilities designed and located in a coordinated manner that protects the shorelands and water from contamination and degradation. - 8.
+Discourage the siting of public facilities in the shoreline jurisdiction, which restrict public access and enjoyment of the shoreline unless no practical alternatives exist.